winshining/nginx-http-flv-module/README.md

 The directives `rtmp_auto_push`, `rtmp_auto_push_reconnect` and `rtmp_socket_dir` will not function on Windows except on Windows 10 17063 and later versions, because `relay` in multiple processes mode needs help of Unix domain socket, please refer to [Unix domain socket on Windows 10](https://blogs.msdn.microsoft.com/commandline/2017/12/19/af_unix-comes-to-windows) for details.

+It's better to specify the directive `worker_processes` as 1, because `ngx_rtmp_stat_module` may not get statistics from a specified worker process in multi-processes mode, for HTTP requests are randomly distributed to worker processes. `ngx_rtmp_control_module` has the same problem.
+The problem can be optimized by this patch [per-worker-listener](https://github.com/arut/nginx-patches/blob/master/per-worker-listener).

-The directive `worker_processes` of value 1 is preferable to other values, because there are something wrong with `ngx_rtmp_stat_module` and `ngx_rtmp_control_module` in multi-processes mode, in addtion, `vhost` feature is not perfect in multi-processes mode yet, wating to be fixed.
+In addtion, `vhost` feature is not perfect in multi-processes mode yet, waiting to be fixed.
+For example, the following configuration is OK in multi-processes mode:

+    rtmp {
+        ...
+        server {
+            listen 1935;

+            application myapp {
+                ...
+            }
+        }

+        server {
+            listen 1935;
+            server_name localhost;

+            application myapp {
+                ...
+            }
+        }
+    }

+While the following configuration doesn't work for play requests distinated to the port 1945 of non-publisher worker processes on which some streams are published:

+    rtmp {
+        ...
+        server {
+            listen 1935;

+            application myapp {
+                ...
+            }
+        }

+        server {
+            listen 1945;
+            server_name localhost;

+            application myapp {
+                ...
+            }
+        }
+    }

+## Example configuration

     worker_processes  1; #should be 1 for Windows, for it doesn't support Unix domain socket
     #worker_processes  auto; #from versions 1.3.8 and 1.2.5